 Option 1: Longer route with a stop by St Katarina Church (King of Triglav trail)

-This route goes through a mix of open pastures and forests, with a stop by the scenic St Katarina Church.
+This route first goes through a mix of open pastures and forests, with a stop by the scenic St Katarina Church.
 A few short hops from the church is a restaurant featuring an outdoor patio with stunning views, for those in need of food or refreshments.
 We recommend following the trail on AllTrails for easy navigation.

 Distance: 5.5 km (full trail including gorge)